 The day Google decided to move all marketing emails into their own filtered tab, I knew we were doing something right for our clients.
 While most people started to fret about the dreaded “promotions” tab, I got excited.
 Yes, it meant that businesses were sending so many emails that Google felt it needed to funnel them to a separate section.
 But it also proved that millions of readers were signing up for email newsletters.

 Whether it’s to get wind of the latest sale at their favored retailer or to receive tips and tricks from industry leaders, people are signing up for newsletters at an exponential rate.
 Email is the preferred method of communication today.
-It’s easy, fast, and most of the time–direct.
+On top of that, good email newsletters are easy to make, fast, and most of the time–direct.

-So, how do you go about getting a higher than average open and click-through rate?
+So, how do you go about getting a higher than average open and click-through rate with your email newsletter?
 There are a few tricks we have up our sleeves that I don’t mind sharing with you.
 Our clients average a 25-35% open rate.
 We’re proud of that.
 And we’re not of the “keep it secret, keep it safe” mentality.
 So, here’s a look at our special sauce.

 3 Ways To Generate A Higher Open Rate